dvorakjt/random-password-generator/README.md

 	this.array[j] = String.fromCharCode(this.startUC + j);
 	}

 You will notice several instances of the `this`keyword.
-"This" is because I decided that creating an array of character set objects (`charSets[]`) would be the most efficient way to call on specific characteristics of various character sets later on, such as whether they were on or off, what characters they contain, etc. This also enables the user to very easily add new character sets.
+This is because I decided that creating an array of character set objects (`charSets[]`) would be the most efficient way to call on specific characteristics of various character sets later on, such as whether they were on or off, what characters they contain, etc. This also enables the user to very easily add new character sets.

 speaking of character sets and Unicode, you will notice the following line of code in line 8 of the script: